Wise.blue

 Timeframe: 2022–2025

-Role: Product Design Director (consultant)
+Role: Product Design Director (contract)

-Note: Published with client’s consent
+Note: Published with client’s consent.

 Aleph is the largest ad reseller partner in the world, operating in over 150 countries.
 They enable brands in developing markets to advertise on TikTok, X, Microsoft, Amazon, Pinterest, Reddit, Spotify, Google, et al.